HomePod Mini review: Apple fans will love this $99 Siri smart speaker

 The good news here is that there is finally an affordable Apple option for HomeKit and Siri enthusiasts.
 The HomePod Mini is as on-par as Apple wants to make it with Google and Amazon's offerings, and I'd recommend it to anyone invested in the Apple universe.

-Discuss: HomePod Mini review: the $99 Siri smart speaker Apple fans will love
+Discuss: Apple HomePod Mini review: This $99 Siri smart speaker will sell like hotcakes

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.